Skip to main content

 Ensuring safe river navigation

-Creating a tunnel 25 kilometres in length, and running up to 65 metres beneath the River Thames, will generate immense volumes of spoil, right in the heart of London.
+Creating a tunnel 25 kilometres in length, and running up to 65 metres beneath the River Thames, generated immense volumes of spoil, right in the heart of London.
 To minimise the impact of transporting this on the capital’s roads, around 4 million tonnes of this material were transported by barge, increasing river traffic by 30 per cent.

 A four-day course for boat masters

-We developed a four-day course with the Tideway team, designed to ensure boat masters were given the opportunity to demonstrate that they were fully prepared and aware of the health and safety requirements to work on the Tideway Project.
+To meet the challenge of increased river use, we developed a four-day course with the Tideway team, designed to ensure boat masters were given the opportunity to demonstrate that they were fully prepared and aware of the health and safety requirements to work on the Tideway Project.
 The course used our virtual reality simulation of the tidal River Thames, developed using HR Wallingford’s UK Ship Simulation Centre.

 “Our simulation covers the tidal River Thames from Putney Bridge to Margaretness, complete with accurate visual scene, tides, flows, other river traffic and changeable weather conditions,” said Dr James Clarke, Technical Director at HR Wallingford.
 The Thames simulation is the most detailed visualisation we have developed to date.
 It includes important visual clues, such as lions heads in the river embankments, marker posts, and even details on the undersides of the bridges.